 The Chidbrook Cup is a limited overs cup match which since 2006 has been played annualy between the local villages of Hambrook and Chidham and features many of the Chidham & Hambrook CC players.
 The first two cup matches were hosted at Fishbourne before moving to West Ashling from 2008-2015 and then Bosham from 2016 and since it's inception Hambrook have won 10 times and Chidham 6.

-The reigning champions are Hambrook having won the fourteenth renewal on 15th September 2019 (match report and statistics below) and the trophy is permanently on display in the Barley Corn pub.
+The reigning champions are Chidham having won the sixteenth renewal on 12th September 2021 and the trophy is permanently on display in the Barley Corn pub.

 The Chidbrook cup rules are; 20 or 25 overs per team, every player bowls 2 overs and then 5 more players can have an extra over each, normal LBW rules, 2 runs for a wide or no ball and no re-bowl.
 The Hambrook players generally have to live north of the main railway line and the Chidham players generally have to live to the south.